Bedsore Lawyer Trenton, NJ

 Q: What if my loved one refuses to be helped by a certain caregiver?

 A: Your loved one should not feel uneasy or distressed at the idea of a certain caregiver tending to him or her.
-Even if your loved one suffers from a cognitive illness, take these statements very seriously, file a report, and ask your lawyer how you can investigate further.
-Do not leave your loved one alone with this staff member.
-A resident reacting this way about a caregiver may be a red flag that abuse or neglect is occurring.
+So if you hear they are, take these statements very seriously – even if your loved one suffers from a cognitive illness.
+File a report.
+Use a “Nanny-cam”, and ask your lawyer how you can investigate further.
+If your loved one expresses fear over a particular staff member, don’t leave them alone with that person.
+Remember, nursing home residents often react this way due to abuse.
+Their conduct may well be a red flag that abuse or neglect is occurring.

 Q: Whenever I call the staff never pick up, what’s the issue?

-A: Delays in answering the phone may mean there is not enough caregivers present to take care of everything that must be done.
-If it is difficult for you to get through to your loved one via phone, it may be even worse when it comes to how prompt they are at attending to resident’s needs.
-Following up with a supervisor or management staff about the wait you are experiencing, and if things continue you may want to consider putting your loved one into a home that is not as stretched thin.
+A: Delays in answering the phone may mean there are not enough caregivers present to meet the needs of the residents of the facility.
+If the facility cannot field enough personnel to permit you to speak to your loved one on the phone, it may signify that they are unable or unwilling to attending to resident’s needs.
+If you are unhappy with the service you receive when dealing with the facility, following up with a supervisor or other management staff.
+Tell them about the extended wait times you are experiencing.
+If they are unwilling or unable to remedy the situation, you may want to consider putting your loved one into a home which has better staff-to-resident ratios.

 Q: What if I just have an overall bad feeling about the facility?

-A: If you get an ill feeling about a nursing home even if they have not done anything obviously wrong yet, listen to it.
-Sometimes, our body picks up cues in the environment that we are not consciously aware of, leading to bad feelings as if something is not quite right.
-If you get a negative impression or gut reaction, it may be time to look deeper into your loved one’s care.
+A: If you get an ill feeling about a nursing home, even if they have not done anything obviously wrong, listen to your gut.
+Sometimes, we pick up cues in the environment which our conscious selves are not fully aware of, leading to bad feelings as if something is not quite right.
+If you get a negative impression or other such gut reaction, it may be time to look deeper into your loved one’s care.